 3. UNCLEAR LANGUAGE

 Many surgeons see flat closure and revision as “cosmetic” procedures, rather than reconstructive.
 And who can blame them, when the legislation is unclear and there is no official way to request reimbursement for these procedures?
-We envision a coalition of plastic surgeons, general and breast surgeons, insurance companies, researchers, attorneys, public health officials and patient advocates working together to make the case that flat closure is reconstructive, NOT cosmetic.
+We are building a coalition of plastic surgeons, general and breast surgeons, insurance companies, researchers, attorneys, public health officials and patient advocates that is working together to make the case that flat closure is reconstructive, NOT cosmetic.

 4. LACK OF STANDARD OF CARE

 We routinely bring on a plastic surgery specialist to perform implant and autologous breast mound reconstructions after mastectomy.
 We should do the same for chest wall reconstruction.
 But there is no standard of care for aesthetic flat closure, as there is for other reconstructive options.
 There is no clear protocol of “best practices” for a surgeon to follow when their patient makes the choice to go flat.
 We must support research on flat closure that will support the development of an evidence-based standard of care that serves women’s needs.

 5. POOR REIMBURSEMENT